justice-rage/marios_speciality_food_products/README.md

 4. An admin can add, update, delete products.
 5. An admin can add, update, delete reviews from a products.

+## Testing
+1. You can run tests with the following command in the terminal:
+- rspec

+Disclaimer:
+8 feature tests curently failing - work in progress.

 ## Bugs
 - None currently known.